ksu-is/Micro-Inventory-Tracker/README.md

-# Micro-Inventory-Tracker
+# Micro-Lifecycle-Tracker
-Track it all!

-Welcome to the Microsystems Inventory Tracker
+#Welcome to the The Micro Lifecycle Tracker

-This project and application GUI will be used by Microsystems employees to accurately track and manage IT equipment.
+This application is to be used by the client to track and manage the lifecycle of enterprise IS equipment.

-To get started, open the application ... (to be continued)

-Matthew Stamper is the primary holder of this project.
-If you have any questions about functionality or need help troubleshooting, you can reach him at mstampe1@students.kennesaw.edu.
+Upon entry into a database, standard equipment is given a 36 month lifecycle.
+Enabling greater visibility throughout the organization, Micro Tracker will notify with ease of upcoming upgrades.
+Automatic reporting is to alert interested parties on a yearly basis.

+#Entry into Micro Lifecycle Tracker

+    PC Name
+    Serial Number
+    Deployment Tech
+    Department Tag

+#